CustomTypeOne/LoopPatches/README.md

 ## LoopPatches cannot be applied to Dev code that is older than 14 July 2022.

-Tested with Loop Dev version: 26 Sep 2022, commit ca8a374
+Tested with Loop Dev version: 26 Sep 2022, commit ca8a374 Tested using mg/dL

 # Custom Type One: LoopPatches

+LoopPatches offer several adjustments to Loop.
+Each is disabled by default the first time you build after adding the patches, but your selected values are maintained for subsequent builds.
+Only enable the feature(s) you want to use and test.
+Leave the rest disabled.

-Loop Patches offer several adjustments to Loop.
-Each is found under the iOS Loop settings (after patch installation) in this order with these names:
+The configuration for each patch is found under the iOS Loop settings (after patch installation) in this order with these names:

 1. Partial Bolus Application Factor
     * Adjust the percentage of recommended insulin that Loop delivers for each Automatic Bolus when that Dosing Strategy is selected
     * **NOT RECOMMENDED, added for convenience of people returning from FreeAPS**
 1. Automatic Strategy Switching
     * Switch Dosing Strategy from Temp Basal to Automatic Bolus at a glucose level you choose
+    * **If using mmol/L, might need to multiply by 18 to enter threshold in mg/dL for these setting**
 1. Negative IOB Factor
     * Restrict the insulin Loop doses for negative IOB to prevent rebound lows
     * This feature is disabled by selecting a factor of 100% (default setting)
     * Note - this modifies what Loop records as IOB whenever IOB is negative
 1. Basal Lock
     * Prevent Loop from reducing or suspending insulin when you go over a set glucose value to assist with stubborn highs
-    * **Use with care; meant for high glucose >250 mg/dL, 14 mmol/L**
+    * **Use with care; meant for high glucose >250 mg/dL**
         * **When used improperly, this can cause lows**
+        * **If using mmol/L, might need to multiply by 18 to enter threshold in mg/dL for this setting**

 Use caution with these features and adjust conservatively and slowly for safety.